ebartz/ranger/docs/development.md

 This script uses `docker buildx` in order to enable cross-building of different architecture images.
-To build an image for your current OS and architecture, run from the Rancher project root:
+To build an image for your current OS and architecture, run from the Ranger project root:
 ```shell
 TARGET_REPO="localhost:5000/my-test-repo/image:tag" dev-scripts/build-local.sh
 ```